alpa-projects/alpa/examples/opt_serving/README.rst

 .. code:: shell

   # Serve the OPT-175B model at port 20001
-  python3 interactive_hosted.py --model alpa/opt-175b --port 20001 --path [PATH_TO_WEIGHT]
+  python3 interactive_hosted.py --model alpa/opt-175b --port 20001

 Then open ``https://[IP-ADDRESS]:20001`` in your browser to try out the model!